Closterium kuetzingii (Brebisson, 1856)

 Closterium kuetzingii

 I find Closterium kuetzingii regularly in the Simmelried.
 The shape of the cell is somewhat reminiscent of an arch.
 The ends of the cells are slightly bent.
-Closterium kuetzingii can be distinguished from the similar species Closterium rostratum and Closterium setaceum by the shape and length half cells.
-In Closterium setaceum, the distal ends are much more elongated and slender, while Closterium rostratum is more squat in appearance and has shorter and thicker distal ends.
+Closterium kuetzingii can be distinguished from the similar species Closterium rostratum and Closterium setaceum by the shape and length of the semi-cells.
+In Closterium setaceum, the distal ends are much more strongly elongated and slender, while Closterium rostratum is more compact in appearance and has shorter and thicker distal ends.

 Closterium-kuetzingii